kevinndlc/kevinndlc/README.md

 About me:

 - 🔭 I’m currently working on my new [Portfolio](https://kevinndlc.com)
-- 🌱 I’m also learning amazing things like Three.js and Web3 development
+- 🌱 I am also learning amazing things like Three.js and Web3 development
-- ⚡ Fun fact : I'm a guitarist, and an American Football player
+- ⚡ I'm a guitarist, and an American Football player
 - 📫 How to reach me: Linkedin or email ;

 ### Contact me: